Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 This is called a "parent carers needs assessment".

-Where requested, then the local authority must assess whether that parent has needs for support and, if so, what those needs are.
+Where requested, or where it appears that the parent carer may have needs for support, then the local authority must assess whether that parent has needs for support and, if so, what those needs are.
 The assessment must include an assessment of whether it is appropriate for the parent to provide, or continue to provide, care for the disabled child, in the light of the parent's needs for support, other needs and wishes.

 The assessment must also have regard to: